 There are many different reasons for inflation, but the most important cause is an increase in a country’s money supply.
-When the government prints more money or starts a quantitative easing program, the money supply increases, which affects the general level of prices.
+When the government prints more money or starts a quantitative easing program, the money supply increases, which affects the overall level of prices.

-Another factor to consider is the fact that gold and the dollar have an inverse relationship (negatively correlated).
+Another factor to consider is the fact that gold and the dollar have an inverse relationship (negatively correlation).
 Since gold is dollar-denominated, any weakness in the dollar pushes up gold prices and vice versa.
 So, when the USD value strengthens, gold bought with foreign currencies becomes more expensive.
 It can reduce the amount of gold purchased internationally.
 Thus, lower demand will put downward pressure on gold prices.